Ecclesiastes: Title

 Ecclesiastes is a phonetic transliteration of the Greek word Ἐκκλησιαστής, which in the Septuagint translates the Hebrew name of its stated author, Kohelet (קֹהֶלֶת).
 The Greek word derives from ('assembly'), as the Hebrew word derives from ('assembly'), but while the Greek word means 'member of an assembly', the meaning of the original Hebrew word it translates is less certain.
 As Strong's Concordance mentions, it is a female active participle of the verb in its simple paradigm, a form not used elsewhere in the Bible and which is sometimes understood as active or passive depending on the verb, (Note: As opposed to the form, always active 'to assemble', and form, always passive 'to be assembled', both forms often used in the Bible.) so that Kohelet would mean '(female) assembler' in the active case (recorded as such by Strong's Concordance), and '(female) assembled, member of an assembly' in the passive case (as per the Septuagint translators).
 According to the majority understanding today, the word is a more general (מִשְׁקָל) form rather than a literal participle, and the intended meaning of Kohelet in the text is 'someone speaking before an assembly', hence 'Teacher' or 'Preacher'.
 This was the position of the Midrash and of Jerome.

 Commentators struggle to explain why a man was given an apparently feminine name.
 According to Isaiah di Trani, "He authored this work in his old age, when he was weak like a woman, and therefore he received a feminine name," an opinion likewise held by Johann Simonis.
-According to Solomon ben Jeroham (AKA Lorinus and Zirkel), "This is because, even as a woman births and raises children, Qoheleth revealed and organized wisdom".
+According to Salmon ben Jeroham, "This is because, even as a woman births and raises children, Qoheleth revealed and organized wisdom".
 According to Yefet ben Ali, and later, Abraham ibn Ezra and Joseph Ibn Kaspi, "He ascribed this activity to his wisdom, and because Wisdom is female, he used a feminine name."
 This last opinion is accepted by a wide variety of modern scholars, including Christian David Ginsburg.